abhinavJha103/Spotify-Clone/README.md

 ## Bugs

-There are Small Bugs i Will be keep fixing it
+There are Small Bugs i Will Fix that Soon